 Law enforcement typically looks into whether or not the accused has any prior criminal history involving violence or threats of violence, any existence of an order of protection that had been previously issued by any other jurisdictions, and has engaged in destruction of any personal property, such as telephones, communication equipment, clothing, or any other items that would have belonged to the alleged victim.

 In general, they look to see if there is any evidence that the accused engaged in any other behavior or conduct that would lead an alleged victim to have reasonable cause to believe that they are in fear or in imminent danger of being subjected to domestic violence.
-Those are just some of factors that would be looked at as to whether or not there is reasonable cause to believe that an individual is in imminent danger of becoming someone subjected to domestic violence, and whether Ft.
-Lauderdale domestic violence arrests are necessary or not, in that specific scenario.
+Those are just some of factors that would be looked at as to whether or not there is reasonable cause to believe that an individual is in imminent danger of becoming someone subjected to domestic violence, and whether arresting a Ft.
+Lauderdale individual is necessary.

 Importance of an Attorney